aimarvi/triplen/README.md

 ## Notes to myself
  - The file 'Processed_ses29_240920_M3_3.mat' has inconsistent unit numbers
+ - Sessions 58,59 do not have raster-level data

 ## File Structure
 For each recording session, three file types are provided: